mozzarellaV8/federal-firearms-licenses/regression-trees-finance.md

 - Each other bracket shows upward trending with firearms licenses - with the trend appearing most firm towards the central income brackets (**$35,000-49,999** and **$50,000-$74,999**).
 Outwards in either direction from this 'center' the positive slope becomes questionably weak, until reversing at the extremes.
 - At just above six-figures annually, there appears to be zero relationship  - zero slope.

-#### Extremes of Poverty and Wealth
+# Extremes of Poverty and Wealth

 At the two extremes of the income categories, a downward trend with FFLs is observed.
 A thought that comes to mind is, more of those in poverty will be where there are more people - urbanized areas.
-It's been observed in Rural-Urban proportions data that urbanized areas and clusters have a tendency towards less firearms licenses.
+It's been observed in Rural-Urban proportions data that Urbanized Areas have a tendency towards less firearms licenses.

 Is it possible that income in these cases is approximately normally distibuted, making it so population rather income is what's driving the FFL trend?

+As usual, the three high FFL outliers **Alaska**,** Montana**, and **Wyoming** stand out.

 ![facet-extremes-01](vis/eda-finance/facet-extremes-02.png)